Gamify-IT/docs/user-manuals/lecturer-interface/README.md

 After you configured the minigame, you need to save the configuration by clicking on the `Ok` button.
 In order to be able to quickly find a specific minigame, it is recommended to set a description.
 This description will nowhere else be shown.
 ![minigame view](assets/minigame-view.webp)

+To view statistics related to the minigame, simply click on the statistics button located next to the Edit button.

 ### Configure area NPCs